-You can use the Insert > Special menu (pictured right) to embed certain characters in expanded text (but only when the cursor is blinking in the large right-hand pane, not in the cell in the Snippet column).
-These are:
+When defining your snippets you can use the Insert > Special menu (pictured) to embed certain special characters in expanded text.
+The following can be inserted:

-a special syntax (%I) to tell TypeIt4Me where to position the cursor after expansion.
-For example: b could be defined as %I%- and would expand to /b> with the cursor placed between the html tags, ready for you to type the text to be tagged as bold in a web page you are editing.
+- a special syntax (%l) to tell Typelt4Me where to position the cursor after expansion.
+For example: an <st abbreviation could be defined as %l and would expand to with the cursor placed between the HTML tags, ready for you to type the text to be marked up as bold in a web page you are editing. - a special symbol (→ı) to represent a tab that will be typed separately from the rest of the snippet (very useful to create snippets that fill two or more tab-separated fields or cells). - a special symbol (<) to represent a Carriage Return (also called Enter) that will be typed separately from the rest of the snippet.
+This can be very useful to "press" the Send, OK or Login button when filling in forms.

-Notice the use of %I to move the cursor left between the begin/end html tags and the use of %- at the end of the expanded text to tell TypeIt4Me \not\ to add the trigger after expanding the abbreviation or else it would come out as , with a space (or whatever your chosen trigger) just after the tag.

-- a special symbol (☑) to represent a backspace (e.g. if you define g to type <backspace>ing you'll be able to stick the ing ending to any previously typed verb, saving you a keystroke) - a special symbol (→ı) to represent a TAB that will be typed separately from the rest of the snippet (very useful to create snippets that fill two or more tab-separated fields or cells)

-- a special symbol (<) to represent a Carriage Return (also called Enter) that will be typed separately from the rest of the snippet (very useful to "press" the Send, OK or Login button when filling in forms) - a special symbol (黑) to tell TypeIt4Me to insert the current contents of the clipboard at that position (NB if you ever need to have the 策 symbol actually appear in the expanded text, insert 2 of them next to each other: 策策) - a special symbol (%) which will cause TypeIt4Me to send the entire text of the snippet to AppleScript for execution.

-Note: if the text is not a valid AppleScript script, expanding the abbreviation will return an error.
-It is up to you to ensure the AppleScript is valid, as TypeIt4Me performs no checks

-- a special syntax (%+) to tell TypeIt4Me that it \must\ append the trigger that caused the abbreviation to expand.
-This is useful for overriding the general Preferences setting for the Append/Don't Append Trigger on an abbreviation by abbreviation basis. - a special syntax (%-) to tell TypeIt4Me \not\ to append the trigger that caused the abbreviation to expand.
-Again, this is handy if you want to override the general Preferences setting for the Append/Don't Append Trigger on an abbreviation by abbreviation basis.

-a special syntax (%autocue) to tell Typelt4Me to display the text between the scissors and hourglass as a cue and then wait until you press Tab.
-We'll explain Autocue in more detail later.
+- a special symbol (策) to tell TypeIt4Me to insert the current text content of the clipboard at that position (NB: if you ever need to have the 策 symbol actually appear in the expanded text, insert two of them next to each other when defining the snippet, like so: 策策). - a special symbol (%) which will cause TypeIt4Me to send the entire text of the snippet to AppleScript for execution.
+(Note: if the text is not a valid AppleScript script, expanding the abbreviation will return an error.
+It is up to you to ensure the AppleScript is valid, as TypeIt4Me performs no checks.) - a special syntax (%+) to tell TypeIt4Me that it \must\ append the trigger that caused the abbreviation to expand.
+This is useful for overriding the general Preferences setting for the Append/Don't Append Trigger option on an snippet by snippet basis.
+For example, if you use a space as a trigger and you've set your general expansion preferences not to keep the space at the end once snippets have been expanded, you can make an exception for an individual snippet by inserting %+ at the end when you define that snippet. - a special syntax (%-) to tell TypeIt4Me \not\ to append the trigger that caused the abbreviation to expand.
+Again, this is handy if you want to override the general Preferences.
+For example, if you use a space as a trigger and have stuck with the default TypeIt4Me behaviour of keeping the space at the end once snippets have been expanded, you can make an exception for an individual snippet by inserting %- at the end when you define that snippet.
+Doing so will discard the space once you've expanded that particular snippet. - a special syntax ( "autocue ) to tell TypeIt4Me to display the text between the scissors and hourglass as a cue, then wait until you press → to continue.
+Autocue is explained in the next section.

+a special syntax (%\) to tell TypeIt4Me to ignore percentage symbols and expand the content of the snippet exactly as is.
+This can be useful if your snippet contains a line of programming code that contains percentage symbols that might otherwise be erroneously parsed as date syntax.

-2.14.5 Set up Autocue templates
+2.14.5 Set up autocue templates